Photos by Chuck Gardiner

 The Speed-Trigger Fordomatic Drive (3-speed automatic transmission), in usual "DR" (Drive Range) operation, provides 2nd-gear start-outs and auto up-shifts to 3rd.
 Flooring the throttle pedal triggers fast-getaway 1st-gear start-outs and auto up-shifts to 2nd and 3rd.
 Cruising-speed downshifts to Passing Gear (2nd gear) are made by pressing down firmly on the throttle pedal.

-The trunk is complete with an original-type Firestone 6.70 x 15-inch bias-4-ply tubeless white sidewall spare tire, a "large plaid" fleese-backed mat, a bumper jack, and a "Jack Instructions" decal.
+The trunk is complete with an original-type Firestone 6.70 x 15" bias-4-ply tubeless white sidewall spare tire, a "large plaid" fleese-backed vinyl-coated mat, bumper jack, tire wrench, and "Jack Instructions" decal.
 The rear collector plate is enclosed in a rare genuine accessory chromed frame.

 VIN M 6 F T 332131 70C ME L 13 G 493